jacobobryant/biff/libs/core/docs/api/com.biffweb.core.md

 (validate m & {:keys [required extra-schema]})

 Throws an AssertionError if any values in m don't match the registered schemas for their key.
 Returns m.
+When *assert* is false, compiles to a no-op.

   (biff.core/register {:person/age :int})
   (biff.core/validate {:person/age "three"})